 The amount you must pay for eligible services before the plan begins paying anything for the policy year.
-The deductible does not count toward the out-of-pocket maximum.
+The deductible does count toward the out-of-pocket maximum.

 Doctors and other healthcare providers who agree to charge plan members a lower, negotiated cost for healthcare services.

 What you pay when you receive care, including copayments, amounts you pay toward the deductible and your share of coinsurance.

 The amount you must pay through coinsurance before the plan pays 100% of the cost for your eligible services for the rest of the policy year.
 In other words, once you reach the out-of-pocket maximum, the plan pays 100% of your eligible costs (excluding copayments).